John Aiso: Early life

-Born in the Los Angeles suburb of Burbank, Aiso was an excellent student, despite encounters with anti-Japanese prejudice.
-He later described one of his first memories as being called a "Jap" by an elderly woman on a streetcar, explaining the amount of effort he put into his schoolwork was largely to counteract such comments.
+Born in the Los Angeles suburb of Burbank, Aiso was an excellent student.
+He later explained that the amount of effort he put into his schoolwork was a way of counteracting anti-Japanese prejudice, recounting one of his first memories of being called a "Jap" by an elderly woman on a streetcar.
 He was elected student body president of his junior high school in 1922, but the victory proved to be short lived: parents protested a Japanese American holding the position, and student government was suspended until Aiso left the school.
 He went on to attend Hollywood High School, where he drew national attention when he won the school's oratorical competition on the U.S. Constitution in 1926.
 However, he was once again forced to step down, when he was told he could not compete at the national championship and would instead have to coach his runner up.